 Controlled operations and surveillance devices

 In addition to its complaint investigation function, the Ombudsman’s office undertakes a variety of monitoring roles to ensure compliance with legislative requirements applying to selected law enforcement and regulatory activities.
-Under the Telecommunications (Interception) Act 1979 and the Crimes Act 1914, the Ombudsman is responsible for monitoring the integrity of the records of telecommunications interceptions and controlled (covert) operations conducted by the Australian Federal Police (AFP) and the Australian Crime Commission (ACC).
+Under the Telecommunications (Interception and Access) Act 1979 and the Crimes Act 1914, the Ombudsman is responsible for monitoring the integrity of the records of telecommunications interceptions and controlled (covert) operations conducted by the Australian Federal Police (AFP) and the Australian Crime Commission (ACC).

 The Surveillance Devices Act 2004 gives the Ombudsman a similar monitoring role in relation to the AFP and ACC compliance with the Act regarding listening devices and similar technology.